jbemmel/srl-self-organizing/README.md

 ## Deploy lab
 1. Checkout and build the base image from https://github.com/jbemmel/srl-baseimage
 2. Checkout the project from git
-3. `cd Docker && make build` -> this creates a local Docker image called 'srl/auto-config'
+3. `make -C ./Docker` -> this creates a local Docker image called 'srl/auto-config'
-4. `sudo clab deploy -t ./srl-leafspine.lab`
+4. `sudo clab deploy -t ./srl-leafspine.lab` -> this creates a lab with 4 leaves and various MC-LAG variations

 ## Networking design details
+This example uses:
-This example uses OSPFv3 to exchange loopback routes within the fabric, iBGP v4/v6 towards Linux hosts and iBGP EVPN between leaves and spine route-reflectors
+* Either OSPFv3 or BGP unnumbered to exchange loopback routes within the fabric,
+* (optional) eBGP v4/v6 towards Linux hosts
+* iBGP EVPN between leaves and spine route-reflectors, with VXLAN overlay
-* Spines share a private base AS, each leaf gets a unique leaf AS (though currently not used)
+* Spines share a private base AS, each leaf gets a unique leaf AS
-* Interfaces use /31 IPv4 link addresses (required for VXLAN v4), OSPFv3 uses IPv6 link-local addresses (TODO link-local with BGP unnumbered)
+* Interfaces use /31 IPv4 link addresses (required for VXLAN v4), OSPFv3 uses IPv6 link-local addresses
 * Spine side uses dynamic neighbors, such that the spines only need to know a subnet prefix for leaves
 * Routing policy to only import/export loopback IPs
 * Global AS set to unique leaf AS, could also use single global AS such that EVPN auto route-targets would work
 * Host subnet size is configurable, default /31 (but Linux hosts may or may not support that)
+* [NEW] EVPN auto LAG discovery based on LLDP and Large Communities (RFC8092)

 ## EVPN overlay
 The [SR Linux EVPN User guide](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16831AAAATQZZA01_V1_SR%20Linux%20R21.3%20EVPN-VXLAN%20User%20Guide.pdf) describes how to setup EVPN overlay services.
 The agent auto-configures spines to be iBGP route reflectors for EVPN, and illustrates how VLAN interfaces can automatically be added based on (for example) Kubernetes container startup events.